 - 1-gallon bottle or a bucket.
-I use an old Costco milk or apple juice bottle because they have secure cap.
+I’d use an old Costco milk or apple juice bottle because they have secured cap.

-- At least one 32 oz. spray bottle or Pressure sprayer
+- At least one 32-oz spray bottle or a pressure sprayer

 Fill up 3/4 of the cap of the Optimum No-Rinse Wash & Shine bottle with…Optimum No-Rinse Wash & Shine solution.